Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 ### Intellij IDEA

 [Intellij IDEA](https://www.jetbrains.com/idea/) is one of the most used editors for Scala development.
-Upon installing of IDEA you need to install the [scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) so it can recognize SBT projects.
+Upon installing of IDEA you need to install the [scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) so it can recognize sbt projects.
 After installation of the plugin you can simply open the cloned `guardian-for-apache-kafka` and it should setup everything for you.